yangasdumo/buhles-salon/README.md

 # Buhles salon

-Buhle has started a salon in her local shopping centre and needs a new system to keep track of her business.
-She currently offers 4 different treatments in her salon `Pedicure`, `Manicure`, `Make up` & `Brows & Lashes`.
+Buhle has started a salon in her local shopping centre and needs a system to keep track of her business.
+She currently offers 4 different treatments in her salon `Pedicures`, `Manicures`, `Make up` & `Brows & Lashes`.

 All stylists can do all treatments.